 How does it work?

-This page contains information about how pagination works in this api
+This page contains information about how pagination works in Factorial's API

 It is important to note that pagination is applied by default for every request, with a set limit of 100 items per request when no pagination limit parameter is present.
 This limit of 100 is also the max limit per request.